snoopy/textadept-hydra/README.md

 A plugin for the textadept editor, modeled on the emacs "hydra" plugin.
 It allows you to define key maps for related commands, with the ability to easily repeat commands by using a single keystroke.
+This allows you to avoid the mouse.
+When a hydra is active, the available keys and actions are displayed in the status bar, so you don't need to memorise them.

 For example, the following hydra would allow you to type `ctrl+w` to trigger a word navigation hydra, in which you can use the left and right arrow keys to navigate by words.